How to create a CRUD API with ASP.NET Core and Insight.Database

 GO

-If you add more products to the table, you will see how you retrieve a subset of products on GET requests.
+If we add more products to our table, we should get a subset of products on GET requests.

 Insert a new product